ibexa/documentation-developer/docs/ibexa_products/headless.md

 - [[= product_name_connect =]] is to create application interconnections with low code, drag-and-drop and a very visual interface.
   Complex data flows can be easily implemented with a huge library of connectors and actions for famous to specific applications.
   See [[[= product_name_connect =]] product guide]([[= connect_doc =]]/general/ibexa_connect/) for more.
-- An OAuth 2 server offers the possibility to use the DXP as the authentification service for other applications.
+- An OAuth 2 server offers the possibility to use the DXP as the authentication service for other applications.
 - An OAuth 2 client supports authentication with a third-party OAuth 2 server.
 - A DAM Connector, previously mentioned, helps to access any image repository when needing to illustrate a content.
 - [[= product_name_headless =]] supports Elasticsearch and Solr.